MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-news-letter-10-0-11.md

   the **General journal** for posting.
 -	When you create charge codes with a credit type of Ledger Account, you must also define a SAC code for the charge.
   The charge will be credited to the defined ledger account and will not be included in the vendor balance after the purchase order is posted.
-With this posting, you are not allwed to define the SAC/HSN code in the charge code.
+With this posting, you are not allowed to define the SAC/HSN code in the charge code.
--	On the **Account structure** page, if blank values are not allowed for the financial dimension, then when the invoice with a tax withholding payment is posted, the defined financial dimension must be have a value for the TDS Authority vendor and invoice transaction.
+-	On the **Account structure** page, if blank values are not allowed for the financial dimension, then when the invoice with a tax withholding payment is posted, the defined financial dimension must have a value for the TDS Authority vendor and invoice transaction.
 -	If a sales order is created from a sales agreement, the tax information in the sales order should populate from the legal entity instead of the warehouse.
 If the state of origin is different from the state of the legal entity,